LelsersLasers/Notes/Biology/All Class Notes.md

 - ![Splicosome](./Photos/pre-mRNA.png)
     - The intron pieces are not used for translation
         - Are sent away to be recycled
+    - Finished mRNA is sent to the cytoplasm for translation
+    - snRNPs: small nuclear ribonucleoproteins

 ## Translation